 The Allswell is a hybrid mattress that combines layers of quilted memory foam, poly foam, and pocketed coils to create a firm yet pressure-relieving structure.
 This is the same base construction implemented in the Luxe Hybrid, but the latter gets a little oomph from the addition of a 2” plush pillow topper.

 But enough chat!
 Let’s dive into this bed.

 Cover – The cover is composed of a polyester and spandex blend, which makes for a breathable and stretchy material.
-Additionally, the cover’s quilted with .75” of gel memory foam, which provides the sleeper with some immediate pressure relief.
+Additionally, the cover’s quilted with 0.75 inches of gel memory foam, which provides the sleeper with some immediate pressure relief.
 The gel infusion here is important, because it helps to mitigate the overheating properties of memory foam.

-Comfort Layer – Next up, you’ll find 2” of firm poly foam.
+Comfort Layer – Next up, you’ll find 2 inches of firm poly foam.
 This material’s super bouncy and has a quick response to pressure, so will help to keep the sleeper positioned more on top of the mattress than in it.
 I’d also add that the buoyant nature of the foam should allow you to move around and change positions easily throughout the night.